The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 - It counts pulses during this process to determine beats per minute—the 3rd number.

 Most devices show this data clearly under or beside the main readings.
-Some models even highlight irregular heartbeat detection alongside pulse rate, alerting users to seek medical advice if abnormalities appear.
+Some models even highlight irregular heartbeat detection alongside pulse rate, alerting users to seek medical advice if abnormalities appear repeatedly or come with symptoms.

 Interpreting Pulse Rate Alongside Blood Pressure

 Understanding what your pulse rate means requires context.
-For example, a high systolic reading with an elevated pulse might indicate stress or physical exertion before measurement.
-Conversely, low blood pressure combined with a rapid pulse could signal dehydration or shock.
+For example, a high systolic reading with an elevated pulse might indicate stress, recent physical exertion, caffeine use, pain, or anxiety before measurement.
+Conversely, low blood pressure combined with a rapid pulse could signal dehydration, blood loss, infection, shock, or another issue needing prompt medical attention, especially if dizziness, fainting, chest pain, shortness of breath, or confusion is present.

 Here’s how these factors interplay: